Junkim93/js-jobMentoringService/README.md

-# Nomadcoders Wetube Challenge
+# Job Mentoring Service
 ---
-This repo includes customized contents on Wetube Challnege.
+This is customized contents on Wetube Challnege of Nomadcoders.